Heathrow Airport Taxis and Transfers

 Of course, it’s important to make sure that your taxi picks you up and drops you off in the right place.
-All Heathrow car parks are drop-off-only areas.
 Taxi firms will have to arrange to park in the short-stay car park prior to pick up, at a fair cost, and this fee will form part of your total fare.

 Where is Heathrow Airport in the UK?

-LHR, or London Heathrow Airport, is just across the Surrey border in the London Borough of Hillingdon.
-Its neighbours are Slough and Staines, towns made famous by TV shows The Office and Ali G. The airport is about 15 miles from the centre of London and is linked to the capital by the M4 motorway.
+LHR, aka London Heathrow Airport, is just across from Surrey and into the London Borough of Hillingdon.
+Opposite Heathrow are its neighbours are Slough and Staines, towns made famous by TV shows The Office and Ali G.

 The Sights: What can I visit from Heathrow Airport?

-London is your nearest and biggest landmark to visit.
-The seat of the UK government, London is a haven of municipal architecture, boasting some of the most recognisable landmarks in the world.
+Being so close to the Capital: London, is your nearest and biggest landmark to visit.
+In addition to the big theatre shows, local pubs and financial district, Canary Wharf, London is the seat of the UK government.
+It’s a haven of municipal architecture because it boasts some of the most recognisable landmarks in the world.
 Big Ben and the Houses of Parliament sit on the River Thames, about 16 miles from Heathrow Airport.
 Parliament is in the very centre of London, and an ideal place to kick off your trip.

-Wind down from your Heathrow flight by taking a trip to the Tate Modern and Tate Britain galleries, home to both modern and conventional art from the sixteenth century onwards.
-The National Portrait Gallery is also a valuable addition to your tour of the capital.
-The former two are located in the SW1 postcode district, on the south bank of the Thames, whereas the Portrait Gallery sits to the north of the river near Trafalgar Square.
+Wind down from your Heathrow flight by taking a trip to the Tate Modern and Tate Britain galleries because it’s home to both modern and conventional art from the sixteenth century onwards and makes for an incredible day out.
+Moreover, the National Portrait Gallery makes a valuable addition to your tour of the capital.
+Both the Tate Museums are located in the SW1 postcode district, on the south bank of the Thames; whereas the Portrait Gallery sits to the north of the river near Trafalgar Square.

 South Bank is one of the most iconic parts of London.
 The London Eye, arguably the most glamorous fairground ride on Earth, The Globe Theatre and some wonderful sculptures that bring the work of Salvador Dali to metallic life can be found to the south of the river.
 Lovers of street theatre and drama will enjoy being pestered by the resident mime artists.